drheinheimer/just-the-comments/README.md

 This project represents a collaboration between human creativity and AI assistance--a relatively novel (starting ~2022) yet increasingly common mode of software development:

 - **Human authorship**: Concept, requirements, design decisions, and all code review/approval
-- **AI contribution**: ~99% of code generation via text prompts to Claude Sonnet 3.5
+- **AI contribution**: ~99% of code generation via text prompts to Claude Sonnet 4 in Visual Studio Code, plus input on some design decisions based on known best practices
 - **Development method**: Iterative prompt-driven development rather than manual coding
 - **Documentation**: This README was also AI-drafted and human-reviewed